nssharmaofficial/reddit-post-fetcher/README.md

 - Python 3.10+ (for the asyncio features and type hints)
 - Node.js 18+ (for the frontend)
-- Reddit API credentials (sign up at <https://www.reddit.com/prefs/apps>)
+- Reddit API credentials (sign up at <https://www.reddit.com/prefs/apps>) Go to [Reddit App Preferences](https://www.reddit.com/prefs/apps) and click on create another app at the bottom.
+  - Fill out the required details, make sure to select **script** and click on create app.
+  - Make a note of the **personal use script** and  **secret token**
 - OpenAI API key (for AI summaries)

 ### Installation